brandon-m-wang/cs198-75/src/web-hw/hw8.md

       JavaScript runs lines without waiting for data to finish resolving.
 You can ignore the // PASSWORD ENCRYPTION contents, as it's a simple method to encrypt user passwords to be held in the DB.
-You want the request object (req) to contain properties fitting our User model, so it is safe to assume that it does so (when you eventually write the code for utilizing this endpoint on the front-end).
+You want the request object (req) to contain properties fitting your User model, so it is safe to assume that it does so (when you eventually write the code for utilizing this endpoint on the front-end).
 As such, you can instantiate your user model using the properties of the request body as follows (don't forget to